roserbatlleroca/MusGO_framework/README.md

 # MusGO Framework: Assessing Openness in Music-Generative AI
 We introduce the **Music-Generative Open AI (MusGO)** framework, a community-driven framework built to assess openness in music-generative models.

-❗ Note that this repository is part of the article 'MusGO: A Community-Driven Framework for Assessing Openness in Music-Generative AI', which is currently under review.

 ### Abstract
 Since 2023, the music domain has witnessed a notable rise in generative AI, marked by the emergence of highly promising models.
 Despite their significant advances, music-generative models raise critical ethical challenges concerning multiple stakeholders and traditional music creative practices.
 The lack of transparency and the need for accountability and mitigating risks, such as the potential replication of artists’ works, underscore the importance of fostering openness in music-generative models.
 With upcoming regulations such as the EU AI Act encouraging open models, several generative models are being released claiming to be ‘open’.
 However, what exactly constitutes an open model continues to be widely debated.
 In this article, we adopt and adapt a recently proposed evidence-based framework for assessing openness in LLMs to the music domain.
 We scrutinise the proposed framework with a survey of 110 participants from the Music Information Retrieval (MIR) community, refining the assessment criteria based on their feedback.
-Our revised framework __MusGO__ (Music-Generative Open AI) comprises 13 categories, distinguished between *essential* (8) and *nice-to-have* (5), based on the level of relevance established from the survey.
+Our revised framework __MusGO__ (Music-Generative Open AI) comprises 13 categories, distinguished between *essential* (8) and *desirable* (5), based on the level of relevance established from the survey.
 We evaluate 16 state-of-the-art generative models, offering an in-depth analysis of their openness across these criteria.
 Our evaluation indicates that while open models are available, the community must be aware of \textit*open-washing*.
 As part of our contribution, we provide an openness leaderboard, showcasing the degree of openness of the analysed models, and making it fully open to public scrutiny and community contribution.
 Through this work, we aim to clarify the concept of openness in music-generative AI and promote its transparent and responsible development.

 ## The MusGO framework